shopinvader/documentation/data/doc_pages/en/cart.md

       <input type="submit" name="submit">
     </form>

-_To see how to call API method form HTML From See [Call API from HTML Form](./docs/api-call-in-form)._
+_To see how to call API method from a HTML form See [Call API from HTML Form](./docs/api-call-in-form)._

 ### [POST] Method cart/update_item

-Update cart line quantity.
+Update a cart line quantity.

 #### Options